 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+Draft 6/13/12

-CURRICULUM AND INSTRUCTION AL08.2323 AP.21
+CURRICULUM AND INSTRUCTION BU08.2323 AP.21

 Student User Agreement and Parent Permission Form

 Directions: After reading the Student Acceptable Use Policy and related administrative procedures for District technology, Internet and E-mail access, please read and fill out the appropriate portions of this contract completely and legibly.
 The signature of a parent or guardian shall be required for direct access for all students.
 Please return the contract to your child’s teacher.